 The Home Moving Trends Survey

-The 2017 Home Moving Trends Survey revealed that the average estate agent fee in the UK is now 1% +VAT.
+Way back in 2017 the Home Moving Trends Survey (now deleted) revealed that the average estate agent fee in the UK is now 1% +VAT.

 But this data covers the whole of the UK.